 Finalizing the Placement and Some Tricks that can Help You

 Once your fixed components and the main circuitry is placed, you can finish up the placement with the rest of the peripheral components.
 Although these components are just as important, their placement won’t impact the critical routing topologies and you have more flexibility with their locations.
-This allows you to spread out their placement and give your design a little breathing room.
+This allows you to spread out their placement and give your PCB layout design a little breathing room.

-When you place your components, keep in mind that your PCB design tools have a lot of functionality built in to help you.
+When you place your components, keep in mind that your printed circuit board design tools have a lot of functionality built in to help you.
 There will be different placement utilities to use, as well as the ability to change the display in order to help you organize and place your board.
 Cross-probing between the schematic and the layout as I mentioned earlier is a very helpful resource to have at your disposal.